jyotiyadav2508/Blog_Website_PP4/README.md

 ## Blog Page

 This page enlists all the blog posts added so far to the website.
 The blog posts is paginated in a way that 9 posts are displayed.
 Further post can be accessed by clicking next button.
-Each blog post shows the image overlay with the destination type. and the card body displays blog post title with specific fields and sliced post content along with the name of author, submitted date and shows the number of likes and comment icon in the card footer.
+Each blog post shows the image overlay with the destination type.
+The card body displays blog post title with specific fields and sliced post content along with the name of author, submitted date and shows the number of likes and comment icon in the card footer.

 ![Blog Page](assets/features/blog-page1.jpg)
 ![Blog Page](assets/features/blog-page2.jpg)